Eurofiber-CloudInfra/azure-url-monitor/README.md

 # Introduction

 This project has been created as many of our Azure customers required monitoring of private http endpoints.
-As [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) only offers to run availability tests against publicly endpoints and [Azure Connection Monitor](https://docs.microsoft.com/en-us/azure/network-watcher/connection-monitor-overview) didn't provide advanced enough http test configurations we decided to create an alternative solution.
+As [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) only offers to run availability tests against public endpoints and [Azure Connection Monitor](https://docs.microsoft.com/en-us/azure/network-watcher/connection-monitor-overview) didn't provide advanced enough http test configurations we decided to create an alternative solution.

 Because we :heart: working with [Postman](https://www.postman.com) we based the configuration of the availability tests on a Postman collection file.
 The Azure URL Monitor allows to run these tests from anywhere in your network and store the results in an [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) instance.